openstack-archive/fuel-specs/specs/6.1/fuel-library-modularization.rst

 There is olso another popular rspec framework for acceptace testing https://github.com/puppetlabs/beaker that look similiar to serverspec but is more popular in the OpenStack community.
-It uses either KVM or Docker environment to test the manifests and includes means to apply tests automaticly so it’s fit for both local developer testing and centralized CI Gate testing.
+It uses either KVM or Docker environment to test the manifests and includes means to apply tests automatically so it’s fit for both local developer testing and centralized CI Gate testing.
 Unfortunately, it cannot work with local environments and cannot be used for production system testing without modifications.